gasparka/thesis/docs/1_intro.rst

 providing better simulation interface for unit-testing.

 Basis of Pyha is the Python, a general purpose programming language that is especially well suited for rapid prototyping and modeling.
-Python has also found its place in scientific projects and academia, by offering most of what is familiar from MATLAB, free of charge.
-The scientific world has already started shifting from MATLAB to Python, even full research groups are transitioning :cite:`matlab_to_python`.
+Python has also found its place in scientific projects and academia by offering most of what is familiar from MATLAB, free of charge.
+Scientist are already shifting from MATLAB to Python in order to conduct research that is reproducible and accessible by everyone :cite:`matlab_to_python`.
 :numref:`pypl_py_vs_mat` shows the popularity comparison (based on Google searches) of Python, MATLAB and C.
 Python is far ahead and the only one with positive trend.